About

 Connecting the Midwest

-ITC Midwest operates more than 6,600 circuit miles of transmission lines in Iowa, Minnesota, Illinois and Missouri.
+ITC Midwest operates more than 6,600 circuit miles of transmission lines in Iowa, Minnesota, Illinois, Missouri and Wisconsin.
 The company is headquartered in Cedar Rapids, Iowa, and maintains operating locations in Dubuque, Iowa City and Perry, Iowa; and Albert Lea and Lakefield, Minnesota.

 To date, ITC Midwest has completed 40 new generator interconnections, adding approximately 4,939 megawatts of new generating capacity to the grid – including approximately 4,230 megawatts of wind energy production capacity.